algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/weekly_reports/week_6.md

 ## Topics

 1. **Assembler Enhancement:**
-   - Revamping the assembler with a focus on:
+   - Revamp the assembler with a focus on:
      - Parser
      - Builder
      - Converter

 2. **Virtual Processor Design:**
-   - Discussing the level of proximity to a real virtual processor.
+   - Discuss about the level of proximity to a real virtual processor.

 3. **Initiating Virtual Processor Development:**
    - Begin the development phase of the virtual processor.